+Item Description

-Item Description GID for anonymoservice. ous mapping will supersede the user mapping settings in the NFS
+ous mapping will supersede the user mapping settings in the NFS

+service.

 Directory subtab (A file system of the Advanced ACL type)

 You can use the Directory subtab, for the Advanced ACL type, to set the ACL for the shared directory.